intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 ### A deeper look at interconnections

-Traffic at points of network interconnection noticeably increased but most operators reacted quickly by rapidly adding additional capacity.
+Traffic at points of network interconnection noticeably increased but most operators reacted quickly by rapidly adding additional capacity {{Feldmann2020}}.
 The amount of increases varied, with some networks that hosted popular applications such as video conferencing experiencing traffic growth of several hundred to several thousand percent.
+At the IXP-level, it was observe that port utilization increases.
+This phenomenon is mostly explained by a higher traffic demand fromresidential users.

 ### Cloud platforms